-Our previous article already covered how applying a topical bee pollen ointment to a burn can reduce some of the inflammation.
+We already covered how applying a topical bee pollen ointment to a burn can reduces inflammation.
 However, it also has positive effects on internal inflammation.
 In fact, many researchers believe that it could be used as a treatment for chronic inflammatory conditions, as well as a treatment for inflammation caused by degenerative conditions, such as liver disease.

 In regards to liver disease, the research suggests that bee pollen may actually be a safer alternative to some conventional drugs when it comes to treating liver toxicity.

 These effects are compounded when you mix bee pollen with bee honey.
-As a result, taking a regular dose of both can help you to deal with inflammatory conditions.
+As a result, taking bee pollen and honey on regular bases can help you reduce inflammatory conditions.

 You Get an Immune System Boost